What You Need to Know About Small Business Microloans

 Yes.
 Here are a few places to check into:

-- Accion USA - For existing businesses, Accion loans that range from $500 to $50,000.
+- Accion USA: For existing businesses, Accion loans range from $500 to $50,000.
 These loans are commonly granted to be used for things like working capital, operating costs, vehicle purchase, inventory purchase, equipment purchase, location changes, and marketing.

 Local economic development organizations also make microloans to local community members.
 Call your local municipality or chamber of commerce and ask for information about microlenders in your area.

 Is It Hard to Qualify for a Microloan?